 LGBTQA Mentor Bios

-My name is Rachel, I’m 22 years old, and a first-year PhD student in ecology at USU.
-I just moved to Logan after graduating from an all-woman’s college on the East Coast.
-I am in a long-distance relationship with my girlfriend, who lives most of the year on the East Coast.
-I identify as a lesbian, but did not come out to my mother until I was financially and physically independent from her out of the fear of being cut off from my family.
-Throughout phases of my coming out I have used alcohol and insecurities about my body as ways to escape emotional turmoil.
-Surrounding myself with people who love and respect me for who I am has helped me become the strong, independent, and mature person I am today.
+Hi everyone, my name is Rachel!
+I am a third-year PhD student in ecology at USU with passions for wetlands, diversity, and science communication.
+I moved to Logan after graduating from an all-woman's college on the East Coast.
+I proudly identify as a lesbian.
+My coming out story has been a roller coaster of ups and downs.
+Although I knew I was queer for years, I did not come out to my mother until I was financially independent.
+Surrounding myself with people who love and respect me for who I am has helped me become the strong and independent person I am today.
 Please feel free to message me with any questions or if you just want to talk and need a friend!

 I’m a 32 year old transgender woman working on my doctorate here at USU.
 I’m actually from New Jersey so living in Utah was a bit of a change for me.
 I’ve been here since 2012 but only just recently came out to my home department in biology as well as the students I teach.
 I am married to a cisgendered woman and she has helped me along my journey.
 When I first started exploring my gender identity, I thought for sure that I was the only one to question it.
 I soon learned that there are plenty of us out here even in this part of the country.
 I thought if I came out that no one I cared for would love me for who I was but I couldn’t have been more wrong.
 Life as a transperson can be difficult for sure but I am here to tell you that you are not alone.
 When you have a good support group, it is amazing what you can accomplish in your goal to live authentically.
 I am grateful to the people in my support network and would love to help or listen to a transperson struggling with who they are.
 I’m kind of a big dork so if you are into nerdy things, we’ll probably get along very well.
 I hope to hear from you soon! *hugs*